 In a number of areas, for example some of the eastern United States, human encroachment and increasing bear populations make some form of population control inevitable.
 Given the choice between a managed cull and a managed hunt, there are a number of factors which suggest that the hunt may be the best solution, not least for the income generated by the sale of licences and permits which can then be used for habitat conservation, population monitoring and conflict reduction measures.

 Hunting is a threat when the population being hunted is already under pressure, is reducing for reasons other than hunting or where there is insufficient population data to be certain what the effect of a hunt might be.
 Where hunting is a valid means for controlling a bear population that has reached its habitat or cultural carrying capacity there may still be concerns over the timing and hunting methodology used.

 Spring bear hunting

 Worryingly, a number of countries, states and provinces allow hunting in the spring, when bears are newly emerged from hibernation, typically in a weakened state and hungry.
 Additionally new-born cubs and cubs of the year will still be dependent upon their mothers during the period when these hunts take place.
 Of all hunting practices this is probably the most concerning and Bear Conservation would like to see the cancellation of spring hunts by those national and regional governments that still authorise and promote them.

 Hunting over bait

-In this method of hunting bears are lured to specific sites where attractive, often strong-smelling, food has been placed to attract them.
+In this method of hunting bears are lured to specific sites where attractive, often strong-smelling, food has been placed.
 Once bears are used to feeding at the site the hunter will shoot the bear from close by, usually from within a hide or “blind”.
 Whilst regulations usually limit the proximity of the bait sites to dwellings (typically to more than a quarter of a mile) there is still a risk that bears become habituated non-natural foods.
 If the bait is not regularly provided bears may well go in search of similar foods elsewhere, and a quarter of a mile isn’t far for a hungry bear.